1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

-Plus, apart from Moody and the Longbottoms — who we know were employed by the Ministry — it doesn’t sound like many of the rest of the group were Ministry employees at all.
+Plus, apart from Moody and the Longbottoms, and possibly a few others — who we know were employed by the Ministry — it doesn’t sound like many of the rest of the group were Ministry employees at all.
 Some, like Hagrid and Minerva, had day jobs elsewhere.
 Some, like Mundungus Fletcher (and Remus Lupin), were probably unemployable.

 And some, like the Potters and their friends, were a pack of young hotheads without jobs to keep them busy and out of mischief.